40843245/tool/command line tool/Maven/README.md

 ```

 Maven will obtain a list of all available archetypes, ask you for some configuration, and generate a working project.

+The console will print the output like this: [`create a new project through mvn command.txt`](https://github.com/40843245/tool/blob/main/command%20line%20tool/Maven/attachment/shell/output/create%20a%20new%20project%20through%20mvn%20command.txt)